-Unprecedented $2 trillion U.S. coronavirus stimulus bill poised for Senate vote
+Senate convenes for vote on unprecedented $2 trillion coronavirus aid package

 The package aims to flood the U.S. economy with cash in a bid to stem the impact of a pandemic that has killed more than 730 people in the United States and infected more than 53,650.

-The governors of at least 18 states, including hard-hit New York, have issued stay-at-home directives affecting about half the U.S. population.
+The governors of at least 18 states, including New York, have issued stay-at-home directives affecting about half the U.S. population.
 The sweeping orders are aimed at slowing the pathogen’s spread, but have upended daily life as schools and businesses shutter indefinitely.

 The bill is expected to pass the Republican-led Senate easily, more so because Republican Senator Rand Paul, the only senator to vote against an earlier round of emergency virus funding, may be unable to vote after testing positive for COVID-19, the disease caused by the coronavirus.